USEPA/epa_r_workshop_2019/README.md

 #### On-line participation details:

 There will be a remote participation option for the presentations and workshops.
-Details will be posted here closer to workshop date.
+Details with [Webinar Details](#webinar-links) are listed below.

 #### On-site details: